Lost-Outpost/arcanaeum/README.md

 # Introduction

-Arcanaeum is a lightweight Legacy of the Dragonborn modlist with a minimal yet beautiful visual overhaul and the highest quality quest content.
-Included is full creation club support and a suite of balance mods to tie it all together with my own cut of simonrim.
+Arcanaeum is a lightweight and elegant modlist containing carefully chosen bug fixes, gameplay balance changes and new content that can be customized to your liking..
+It's intended to have decent longevity and not require many updates, especially those that could cause you to need to start over.

 ## List Contents